Communication Job Interview Questions You Need to Ask

-- When you have entered a new workplace in the past, describe how you have gone about meeting and developing relationships with your new coworkers, supervisors, and reporting staff.
+- When you have entered a new workplace in the past, describe how you have gone about meeting and developing relationships with new coworkers, supervisors, and reporting staff.

 Pay attention to how your candidate interacts with people such as the receptionist.
 This observation, in addition to your own observation of the candidate's level of comfort with communication during the interview, is key.
-You can observe much about the candidate's communication style during the interview.
+You can discover much about the candidate's communication style during the interview.

+How articulate is the candidate?
 How clearly does the candidate communicate?
 How easily does the candidate select words to use to answer questions?
 Notice the non-verbal communication and the facial expressions as well.
 Does the candidate radiate sincerity and energy?